The Ink Well Manifesto - for Writers, Readers and Investors

 Section 5.
 Editorial Team and Community Builders

 Community builders are meeters and greeters, welcoming and supporting writers and readers and helping to resolve routine enquiries.
 They also look for and invite other short story and fiction writers and readers to join The Ink Well.
-Community builders are recompensed for their work.
+Community builders may also be recompensed for their work, as deemed by the administrative team based on involvement and engagement.

 It is now possible to follow The Ink Well curation trail on Hive blockchain with Hive.Vote.
 Simply navigate to the curation trail section and search for theinkwell and our trail will pop up as an option.